Primary Navigation Mobile

 Infotainment and tech

 Every Range Rover is fitted with Land Rover’s Pivi Pro infotainment system.
 You get a 13.1-inch landscape-oriented touchscreen in the centre of the cabin – and it looks every bit as premium as the rest of the interior.
-It’s a joy to use with crisp graphics, no lag and an intuitive menu layout.
+It’s easy to use when stationary, with crisp graphics, no lag and an intuitive menu layout.

 If we had to criticise it, it’s that it controls slightly too much on the car.
 Almost everything – including items such as the massaging seats and even the lumbar support settings – has its own sub-menu and list of touch commands to dig through, which can be a little challenging to use on the move.

-Plus, if you’d rather not use Land Rover’s built-in system, wireless Apple CarPlay and Android Auto are standard.
-You get a wireless smartphone charger, too – and we found it powerful enough to punch through our tester’s shockproof case.
+Plus, if you’d rather not use Land Rover’s built-in infotainment system, wireless Apple CarPlay and Android Auto are standard.
+You get a wireless smartphone charger, too – and we found it powerful enough to punch through one of our tester’s shockproof case.

 Comfort